This project aims to create a next-generation live programming environment that radically improves the programming experience.

 Integrated revision control and live test cases will allow "Regression Debugging".

 When a change causes a regression, the root of the problem can be found quickly, by finding the deepest function application whose result value diverged from the correct version of the code.

 Lamdu attempts to take away as much inconsequential freedom from the developer, to free his mind and his key strokes to deal with the parts that matter in the code.
 Thus, Lamdu does not provide means to edit formatting on a case-by-case basis.
 Generalized changes to layout rules can be provided, instead.

-Additionally, to avoid further stylistic dilemmas, Lamdu uses automatic sugaring of code, as a duel of the typical "de-sugaring" done by textual languages.
+Additionally, to avoid further stylistic dilemmas, Lamdu uses automatic sugaring of code, as the dual of typical "de-sugaring" done by textual languages.

 The code is edited and displayed in its sugared form.
 The edits to this form are translated to lower-level, simpler edits of the stored language, which is de-sugared.
 Lamdu uses "co-macros" that capture patterns in the lower-level code and automatically sugar it to canonical form.
 This frees the programmer from worrying about whether to use sugar for each particular case.

 Textual languages can have extensible syntax for rendering and parsing values of custom-defined data-types.
 A rich structural IDE can take this further, and allow defining extensible UI components to render and edit values of custom-defined data-types.

 In effect, this allows for more powerful DSL extensions to the language.
 These DSLs are not just custom data-types and combinators, but also rich UIs with optimized key bindings to work with that DSL.